This program serves as a resource for accurate, unbiased information on pest management and on the prevention and education of tick-borne illnesses.

 Protect Your Property- Perimeter Yard Sprays

 Lyme Disease is the most prevalent infectious disease in Massachusetts and is now considered to be a public health crisis.
-In addition to Lyme, deer ticks can carry the pathogens which cause Babesiosis, Anaplasmosis and Relapsing Fever all of which can be very serious and are on the increase.
+In addition to Lyme, deer ticks can carry the pathogens which cause Babesiosis, Anaplasmosis, Relapsing Fever and Powassan virus, all of which can be very serious and are on the increase.

 News You Can Use

 Need help trying to identify a bug?
 Problems with an infestation in your home or garden?